ivorscott/blog2/content/posts/2020-01-08-the-ultimate-go-and-react-development-setup-with-docker-part-1.md

 # Introduction

-This post covers “Building A Workflow”.

-Lately, I've been migrating from Node to Golang.
+Lately, I've been migrating from Node to Go.
 Using Node, I had a great fullstack development workflow, but I struggled to achieve one in Go.
 What I wanted was the ability to live reload a Go API and debug it with breakpoints while in a container.
 In this tutorial we'll setup the ultimate Go and React development setup with Docker.

 I expect you to be familiar with fullstack development.
 I won't teach you every painstaking detail about how to create a React app or even a Go API.
 It's fine if you're new to Docker.
 I'll explain the basics when needed.
 So relax, you'll be able to copy and paste code as you go.